DASS-21

 Overview of the three main subscales: Depression, anxiety and stress

 DASS-21 consists of three primary subscales, each dedicated to measuring specific emotional states: depression, anxiety, and stress.
+These subscales allow for a detailed assessment of an individual's emotional well-being.

 By examining these subscales separately, DASS-21 provides a comprehensive picture of an individual's emotional state, aiding therapists and researchers in identifying the primary areas of concern.